Web Loom logo

 • Reactive statecreateSignal()

-• Cleanup on unmountonCleanup() inside the effect
+• Cleanup on unmountonCleanup() inside the hook

 • Render list<For each={items()}>